-It’s a good idea to strip your child down to their nappy or pants so they’re not too preoccupied to the feel of wet clothes and all senses are on the look and feel of the activity.
+Here's a tip!
+Whichever one of these sensory activities for toddlers you pick, it's always a good idea to strip your child down to their nappy or pants so they’re not too preoccupied to the feel of wet clothes and all senses are on the look and feel of the activity.
 Just remember to supervise at all times.

 And if you need even more persuading to get messy, just remember that a lot of what we take for granted in everyday situations are brand new ones for them, and the more positive they are the better!

 Here at Day Out With The Kids, we love sensory play!
 Water beads are some of our favourites, but we'd love to know your ideas.
 Leave us a comment below, or come and join the conversation on Facebook, Twitter and Instagram!